Usk: The 18th and 19th centuries

 The first stone bridge at Usk, replacing one of wood, was built to the designs of Welsh architect William Edwards.
 Unlike the bridge downstream at Caerleon, it withstood the great floods of 1795.
 The bridge was strengthened and widened in 1836, but two of its arches were destroyed by floods in 1877 and later replaced.

+In 1769 a Congregational chapel was built in Twyn Square.
+It was rebuilt, in the Gothic style in 1863, with a turret for one bell and room for 400 worshippers.
+The Town Clock was originally positioned directly in front of the church.

 From the late 18th century, Usk became well known for the high quality of its japanware, a process of decorating metals by applying a lacquer to tinplate.
 The process, known as Pontypool japan, was first developed in the west by Thomas Allgood of nearby Pontypool and was taken on in Usk in 1763 by his grandsons Thomas and Edward Allgood.
 Products from Usk included tin trays, jardinières, and coal boxes.
 However output declined with changing fashions in the 19th century, and the last Usk japanware was produced in 1860 on the site of what is now Bunning's builders' merchants.

 Usk was a thriving market town in the first part of the 19th century, when many of its existing buildings were constructed, and into the Victorian era, although its population fell in the second half of the century as a result of agricultural depression.

 Amenities

-The road passes Twyn Square, a large town square.
-The clock tower in the square was erected to commemorate the Golden Jubilee of Queen Victoria in 1887.
+The road to Monmouth (the A472) passes Twyn Square, a large town square, where a clock tower was erected to commemorate the Golden Jubilee of Queen Victoria in 1887.

 "Usk Island" is a park at the edge of the river ('island' is a literal translation of the Welsh 'ynys' meaning a river meadow).
 The park is mostly laid to grass, with surrounding woodland.
 It also has a substantial adventure playground.
 Usk Tennis Club was Tennis Wales "Club of the Year" for 2006.

 The BBC reported in May 2014 that Wales' rarest tree, Ley's Whitebeam (Sorbus leyana), would be planted in Usk to honour the man who rediscovered them, Peter Charlesworth.